-- It allows users access to free and commercial software.
+- A wide range of free and commercial software.

 - All registered members of staff, including honorary members of staff.

 - Research postgraduate students when authorised by their supervisor.